Pitzer College

 Pitzer College is a private liberal arts college in Claremont, California.
+It was founded in 1963 as a women's college in the Claremont Colleges consortium and became coeducational in 1970.

-One of the Claremont Colleges, the college has a curricular emphasis on the social sciences, behavioral sciences, international programs, and media studies.
+Pitzer enrolls approximately 1000 students.
+Pitzer offers 41 majors and 22 minors, many of them cross-disciplinary.
+The college has a curricular emphasis on the social sciences, behavioral sciences, international programs, and media studies.
 Pitzer is known for its social justice culture and experimental pedagogical approach.

+Pitzer competes in the NCAA Division III's Southern California Intercollegiate Athletic Conference (SCIAC) in a joint athletic program with Pomona College (another consortium member) as the Pomona-Pitzer Sagehens.
+Notable alumni include federal officials, authors, and various figures in the entertainment industry.
+Pitzer is a top producer of Fulbright US Student Program awardees.

 History

-Pitzer was founded in 1963 as a women's college by Russell K. Pitzer (1878–1978), a California citrus magnate, philanthropist, and Pomona College alumnus.
+Pitzer was made the sixth institution of the Claremont Colleges when it was founded in 1963 as a women's college by Russell K. Pitzer (1878–1978), a California citrus magnate, philanthropist, and Pomona College alumnus.
 In April 1963, John W. Atherton, the dean of faculty and a professor of English at Claremont Men's College (now Claremont McKenna College) was hired as Pitzer's first president, and over the next seventeen months he recruited students, faculty, and trustees and constructed Scott and Sanborn Halls just in time for the fall 1964 semester.
-During the College's first year, students and faculty created the curriculum and the school's system of governance.
-The College graduated its first class of students in 1965 and became co-educational in the fall of 1970.
+During the college's first year, students and faculty created the curriculum and the school's system of governance.
+The college graduated its first class of students in 1965 and became co-educational in the fall of 1970.
 The first academic term in the fall of 1964 began with eleven professors and 153 students from sixteen states and five countries.
-Pitzer's current president is the first African American to lead any of the five Claremont Colleges.
+Pitzer's sixth president, Melvin L. Oliver, was the first African American to lead any of the five Claremont Colleges.